 Types of data store items

-When you publish in bulk from a database data store item, one feature layer and one map image layer* is created for each feature class and table to which the registered database user has access.
+One feature layer and one map image layer* is created for each feature class and table to which the registered database user has access.

-If you do not want anyone to edit data using these feature layers, be sure the database connection you use when you add the data store connects as a user that has been granted only select privileges on the feature classes and tables in the database.
+If you do not want anyone to edit data using these feature layers, be sure the database connection you use when you add the data store connects as a user who has been granted only select privileges on the feature classes and tables in the database.

 Any of the following cloud storage locations: